Overseas Drug Diversion

 The Australian Government's Pharmaceutical Benefits Scheme (PBS) makes sure all Australian residents and eligible visitors with affordable and reliable access to approximately 2500 prescription medicines.

-Medicare Australia works to make sure the PBS is used appropriately and efficiently to secure its future for all Australians.
+Medicare works to make sure the PBS is used appropriately and efficiently to secure its future for all Australians.

 It is illegal to take or send PBS subsidised medicine out of Australia unless it is for personal use or the use of someone travelling with you.